Ujjval-Patel/30-Days/README.md

 I have uploaded tutorial kind of material in Sokcet-Programming folder

 - [ ] Javascript |
-I will be uploading the javascript codes very shortly
+I shall be uploading the javascript codes very shortly.

 - [x] Shell (basic)